 What are the advantages and disadvantages to clear braces?

-Advantages to clear braces
+Advantages to clear braces:

-Disadvantages to clear braces
+Disadvantages to clear braces:

 Are clear or ceramic braces the right choice for my smile and me?

-If you would like to learn more about clear braces, ceramic braces, and all of the options available to you, please contact our practice and schedule an appointment today.
+By talking to your orthodontist, dental questions can be addressed including help with your decision about clear or ceramic braces.
+Your orthodontist can provide answers to your questions and extra information explaining the benefits of each treatment.
+If you would like to learn more about clear braces, ceramic braces, and all of the options available to you, please contact our practice and schedule an appointment.
+We fix smiles every day!